davida26/davida26.github.io/_posts/2017-1-29-diving-into-security-research-defense-zero-trust.md

 layout: post
 title: Diving into Security Research 3 - Defense in Depth
 category: Security-Research
-description: Principle in Security, Defense in Depth and Zero Security model
+description: A brief overview of the Defense in Depth principle and the Zero Trust Security Model
 ---

 ## Defense in Depth